Carbondale, Illinois: History

 On April 29, 1866, one of the first formal Memorial Day observations following the Civil War was held at the city's Woodlawn Cemetery.
 Local resident, General John A. Logan, gave the principal address.
 Logan, as co-founder of the Civil War veteran's group the "Grand Army of the Republic", issued General Order #11 on March 3, 1868, calling for a national day of remembrance for Civil War dead.
 This order served as the basis for the creation of a formal Memorial Day.
 Logan called observance day "Decoration Day" and proposed it for May 30, to assure flowers would be in bloom nationwide.

 In the early 20th century, Carbondale was known as the "Athens of Egypt," due to the expansion of the college and university, and the region's moniker of "Little Egypt."
 The phrase dates to at least 1903, when it appeared in a local paper.
 By 1922, the Carbondale Free Press was using the phrase on its flag.

 On November 12, 1970, a largescale shootout occurred between local police and members of the local chapter of the Black Panther Party who were meeting at a house in town.
 The event was later chronicled in the documentary 778 Bullets, made by a professor at SIU.

 An area near campus known as "The Strip" was also the site of several infamous riots on Halloween in the 1980s and 1990s.
 The last Halloween riot occurred in 2000, when students clashed with and were tear gassed by police.
 Property and trees in the area of The Strip were destroyed.
 After the 2000 riot, measures were taken to prevent violence on Halloween weekend.
 The campus and the bars along Southern Illinois Avenue were closed on Halloween in following years.

 Eclipse Crossroads of America

 Carbondale experienced two total solar eclipses in seven years.

 The area was in totality during the solar eclipse of August 21, 2017, with Giant City State Park, just south of the city, experiencing the longest period of totality during the eclipse (approximately 2 minutes and 40 seconds).
 It was also within the path of totality of the solar eclipse of April 8, 2024, making it one of only a handful of cities within the direct paths of both eclipses.
 The combination of these events earned it the nickname "Eclipse Crossroads of America".
-In February 2017, the City of Carbondale spent $98,000 to rebrand itself with a new eclipse-themed logo, hiring the marketing consultation firm North Star Destination Strategies, Inc., based out of Colorado, to design the new logo.
-This rebranding effort aimed to capitalize on the prominence of these celestial events.
+In February 2017, the City of Carbondale spent $98,000 to rebrand itself with a new eclipse-themed logo.